FreeSplatter: Pose-free Gaussian Splatting for Sparse-view 3D Reconstruction: Related Work

-\textbf{Pose-free Reconstruction.} Classical pose-free reconstruction algorithms like Structure from Motion (SfM)~\citep{hartley2003multiple, ullman1979interpretation, schonberger2016structure} begins with finding pixel correspondences across multiple views first, and then perform 3D points triangulation and bundle adjustment to optimize 3D coordinates and camera parameters jointly.
-Recent efforts on enhancing the SfM pipeline encompass leveraging learning-based feature descriptors~\citep{detone2018superpoint, dusmanu2019d2, revaud2019r2d2, wang2023guiding} and image matchers~\citep{edstedt2023dkm, edstedt2024roma, sarlin2020superglue, lindenberger2023lightglue}, as well as differentiable bundle adjustment~\citep{lin2021barf, wang2023visual, wei2020deepsfm}.
-SfM-based methods works well with sufficient image overlaps between nearby views, but face challenges in matching correspondences from sparse views.
-On the other hand, learning-based methods~\citep{jiang2024few, jiang2024leap, hong2024unifying, fan2023pose} rely on learned data priors to recover the 3D geometry from input views.
-PF-LRM~\citep{wang2024pflrm} extends the LRM framework by predicting a per-view coarse point cloud for camera pose estimation with a differentiable PnP solver~\citep{chen2022epro}.
-DUSt3R~\citep{wang2024DUSt3R} presents a novel framework for Multi-view stereo (MVS) by modeling it as a pointmap-regression problem.
-Subsequent works further improve it in local representation capability~\citep{leroy2024grounding} and reconstruction efficiency~\citep{wang20243d}.
+\textbf{Pose-free Reconstruction.} Classical pose-free reconstruction algorithms like Structure from Motion (SfM)~\cite{hartley2003multiple, ullman1979interpretation, schonberger2016structure} first establish pixel correspondences across multiple views, then perform 3D point triangulation and bundle adjustment to jointly optimize 3D coordinates and camera parameters.
+Recent improvements to SfM leverage learning-based feature descriptors~\cite{detone2018superpoint, dusmanu2019d2, revaud2019r2d2, wang2023guiding}, image matchers~\cite{edstedt2023dkm, edstedt2024roma, sarlin2020superglue, lindenberger2023lightglue}, and differentiable bundle adjustment~\cite{lin2021barf, wang2023visual, wei2020deepsfm}.
+While effective with sufficient image overlaps, SfM-based methods struggle with sparse views where correspondence matching becomes challenging.
+Learning-based methods~\cite{jiang2024few, jiang2024leap, hong2024unifying, fan2023pose} address this by utilizing learned data priors to recover 3D geometry from input views.
+PF-LRM~\cite{wang2024pflrm} extends the LRM framework by predicting per-view coarse point clouds for camera pose estimation with a differentiable PnP solver~\cite{chen2022epro}.
+DUSt3R~\cite{wang2024DUSt3R} introduces a novel approach to Multi-view Stereo (MVS) by framing it as a pointmap-regression problem, with subsequent works enhancing its local representation capabilities~\cite{leroy2024grounding} and reconstruction efficiency~\cite{wang20243d}.